rtm-rs/rtm-rs.github.io/source/content/docs/core/mappers.md

 => ["Jane", "John"]
 ```

 Typically though, custom mappers will be used in more complex cases, when the underlying database doesn't provide enough functionality that's needed to get desired data structures.
-In such cases, you can define mapper classes and configure mapping there.
+In such cases, you can define mapper types and configure mapping there.

 ``` ruby
 require 'rom/transformer'